 I discovered some fun bops, thanks to the Buds Plus Spotify integration.

-I thoroughly enjoyed Spotify integration when using the Buds Plus, something that is not available on the original Buds.
-For anyone who frequently takes hands-free calls, the upgraded microphone system is a huge improvement over the 2019 Galaxy Buds, and makes it easier to justify the $149 price.
+I thoroughly enjoyed Spotify integration when using the Buds Plus, something that is now available on the original Buds with the April 27, 2020 update.
+For anyone who frequently takes hands-free calls, the upgraded microphone system is a huge improvement over the 2019 Galaxy Buds, and makes it easier to justify the $148 price.
 You’re also given more color options: black, light blue, white, and red whereas last year’s Galaxy Buds are available in black, white, silver, and yellow.

 On a budget?
 The original Galaxy Buds are still a fantastic deal

 That being said, the Samsung Galaxy Buds were great when they were released and that sentiment holds true in 2020.
 Battery life may not be the absolute best, but it still outpaces many of its competitors by lasting 6.53 hours on a single charge.
 Audio purists will appreciate the accurate reproduction of audio, despite the single-driver system.